unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 # Validation

-Uno.Extensions.Validation provides an `IValidator` service to enforce that properties on an object follow a set of characteristics or behaviors represented by [attributes](https://learn.microsoft.com/dotnet/api/system.componentmodel.dataannotations) declaratively applied to them.
+Uno.Extensions.Validation provides an `IValidator` service which enforces that properties of an object follow a set of characteristics or behaviors represented by [attributes](https://learn.microsoft.com/dotnet/api/system.componentmodel.dataannotations) declaratively applied to them.
 This is useful for ensuring that data entered by users is valid before it is saved to a database or sent to a web service.

 ## Service registration